Adhalianna/1-term-matching/research/sample_queries.md

 The following are example queries that can be ran on the database.
 They are not designed with benchmarking in mind, rather they serve as a way of familariazing with all the possibilities present in the database.
+Some examples use outdated schemas.

 ## Queries based on ILIKE, SIMILAR TO, and regular expressions